-The office of Sexual Violence Prevention and Education manages Penn Violence Prevention (PVP), a collaborative program that aims to engage the Penn community in the prevention of sexual violence, relationship violence, and stalking on campus.
+In 2014 a new office was established to oversee the University's efforts to educate students about interpersonal violence.
+The Director of Sexual Violence Prevention and Education manages Penn Violence Prevention (PVP), a collaborative program that aims to engage the Penn community in the prevention of sexual violence, relationship violence, and stalking on campus.
 The goal of PVP is to provide preventative education focused on building healthy relationships, understanding consent, reaching out to friends in need, and being an active bystander.
-In 2016, the Office of Sexual Violence Prevention and Education expanded with the creation of two new full time staff positions.